saadpocalypse/softwareQualityAssurance/Assignment 1/Unit Test Report.md

 #### Failure rate: 0%

 ## Programs Used
-You simple write ``import unittest`` to import the [PyUnit](http://pyunit.sourceforge.net/pyunit.html) module for unit testing in Python.
+You simply write ``import unittest`` to import the [PyUnit](http://pyunit.sourceforge.net/pyunit.html) module for unit testing in Python.
 No specific softwares, IDEs or text-editors are required.